 Level 2 Forest School Assistant

-Surrey Early Years and Childcare Service are working with Surrey Wildlife Trust to offer playwork, early education and childcare practitioners the opportunity to take part in the Level 2 Forest School Assistant qualification.
+The Supporting Children Team are working with Surrey Wildlife Trust to offer playwork, early education and childcare practitioners the opportunity to take part in the Level 2 Forest School Assistant qualification.

 The level 2 is equivalent to A* - C grades at GCSE.
 This qualification is designed for Forest School Assistants and comprises of two units that are designed to qualify a learner to become a Forest School Assistant, enabling them to take a proactive role in helping the Forest School Leader plan and deliver the Forest School programme.
 Learners needs to have a DBS check, have some experience working with children and young people.
 A valid paediatric first aid certificate is also desirable.
 Learners will also need to support a minimum of three to four Forest School sessions in order to complete their Forest School Assistant handbook.